Court docs: Unspent bullet found near murdered Delphi girls tied back to suspect

-DELPHI, Ind.
-(WXIN) — Newly unsealed court documents show a single unspent round found by authorities connected the suspect to the murders of two young girls in Indiana five years ago.
+Newly unsealed court documents show a single unspent round found by authorities connected the suspect to the murders of two young girls in Indiana five years ago.
+KTLA’s sister station WXIN reports.

 In the court documents released Tuesday, the state lays out some of the evidence that led police to arrest Richard Allen last month in connection with the 2017 murders of Abby Williams and Libby German that have captivated people for the last five years.